top of page

 BEd, MEd, CCC

-New clients, please email me for availability prior to using the online booking link below.
+New clients, please email Cole for availability prior to using the online booking link

 Elyssa Krutop

-Elyssa uses a client centered approach as a foundation for her work.
-Elyssa is trained and certified in EMDR, DBT, CBT, and Trauma counselling.
-Elyssa works extensively with people in high risk occupations such as, first responders, corrections, nurses, and is an approved provider with Medavie Blue Cross for work with Veterans.
+As a Clinical Counsellor, Elyssa's area of concentration includes working with individuals who are struggling with occupational stress & trauma, PTSD, and workplace conflict.
+Recognizing the connection between people and the environment in which they live is essential to her practice.
+Elyssa uses a client centered approach as a foundation for her work and is trained and certified in EMDR, DBT, CBT, and Trauma counselling.
+Elyssa works extensively with people in high risk occupations such as, first responders, correctional workers, and health care providers.
 She finds success in supporting people through traumatic or stressful workplace incidents using various approaches.
-Elyssa has training and understanding in the complexities within organizations and systems and recognizes the frequency that employees are expected to make changes within themselves when perhaps the problem lies within the system.

 Ken Ellis